Gears of War

 Gears of War was developed by Epic Games.
 Cliff Bleszinski, who has previously worked on Epic's Unreal Tournament games, served as the series' lead game designer for the first three installments.
-He was inspired by gameplay elements from Resident Evil 4.
-Kill Switch, and Bionic Commando.
+He was inspired by gameplay elements from Resident Evil 4, Kill Switch, and Bionic Commando.
 The series was guided by Rod Fergusson, the executive producer and director of development of Epic Games until 2012.
 The first four installments of the Gears of War series used a modified version of the Unreal Engine 3 engine.
 In January 2014, Microsoft acquired rights to the franchise from Epic Games.
 Canadian studio The Coalition developed Gears of War 4, which was released on October 11, 2016, for the Xbox One and Windows 10.
 A sequel, Gears 5, was released in September 2019.
 All six installments in Gears of War featured several multiplayer modes that allowed players to compete against each other or team-up to battle AI opponents on Xbox Live.

 Gears of War became one of the best-selling franchises for the Xbox 360.
 The series puts emphasis on cover-based combat, in which players can use objects to avoid gunfire or safely engage enemies.
 The Gears of War games have been amongst the most popular and most played titles on Xbox Live.

-Plot
+Story

+Premise and setting

 The Gears of War series takes place on Sera, a fictional Earth-like planet.
 Human civilization develops and endures a millennia-long conflict that leaves humanity on the brink of extinction.
 Sera's leaders broker an era of peace that ushers scientific advancements and a cultural renaissance.
 Humanity's population booms and demands more energy than fossil fuel, nuclear power, and renewable energy can provide.
 Sera's scientists then discover Imulsion, a naturally occurring liquid substance found in the underground caverns called "the Hollow", can be refined into a potent energy source.
 Imulsion solves the planet's energy crisis, but ultimately creates great economic disparity between nations with direct access to Imulsion and those nations without, leading them into financial turmoil.
+Direct exposure to Imulson also causes the onset of a chronic respiratory condition in humans known as Rustlung.

-Sera's citizens balkanize into two warring factions: the Coalition of Ordered Governments (COG) and Union of Independent Republics (UIR).
+Sera's citizens are divided into two main warring factions: the Coalition of Ordered Governments (COG), and the Union of Independent Republics (UIR).
 The ensuing 79-year strife, known as the Pendulum Wars, consumes millions of lives with both sides, locked in a virtual stalemate.
 The UIR develops the "Hammer of Dawn" (HoD), a system of satellites capable of delivering precise and destructive orbital-to-surface laser strikes.
 A contingent of COG commandos, led by Marcus Fenix, Dominic Santiago, and Victor Hoffman launch a daring raid on a UIR stronghold in Aspho Fields to steal the schematics for the HoD.
 The UIR surrenders after witnessing the HoD (completed by Marcus Fenix's father, Professor Adam Fenix) devastate one of their naval vessels.